 One day I came across an option in Microsoft 365 to disable the users’ self service trials.
 You must have seen it happening in your tenants, users with free licenses for Power Automate, Teams or Power BI.
 I will show you how to disable those and only let administrators buy and assign new licenses.

 When it comes to basic email security, we have 3 techniques that can enhance our email security and delivery by some basic initial configuration.
 Those are called SPF, DKIM and DMARC.
-This means, configure and mostly never touch again.
+This means, configure, monitor and almost never touch again.

 Microsoft has published a new command to completely disable the unsafe DirectSend protocol in your Microsoft 365 environment.
 In this guide I will explain what DirectSend is, why you should disable this and how we can achieve this.